Adityasinh-Sodha/Deauthentication-Attack/README.md

-# Deauthentication-attack
+# Deauthentication-Attack
-These commands are intended for educational and testing purposes only.
-Use them responsibly and ensure you have permission to test the security of the wireless networks in your environment.
+This repository contains a list of commands for performing a WiFi Deauthentication attack on Linux terminals.
+These commands help users manually disrupt the connection between WiFi clients and access points.
+This resource is intended for educational and testing purposes in cybersecurity and network security environments.